LinkedIn Profile Scraping using Selenium and BeautifulSoup

 '#futureshaper'

-The no. of connections is in 2nd li of the 2nd ul.
-Hence first we will find all the li tags in the second ul using name_loc[1].find_all('li').
-Then we will get the text from the second li tag using connection[1].get_text().
+The connection count is in the second li of the second ul.
+Find all li tags in the second ul with name_loc[1].find_all('li'), then get the text from the second one.

 connection = name_loc[1].find_all('li')